tflowers15/galaxy-training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 {: .hands_on}

+> <comment-title></comment-title>
-**Note:** If you want to integrate the "real" Zenodo instance, we recommend using the Zenodo integration instead of InvenioRDM.
+> If you want to integrate the "real" Zenodo instance, we recommend using the Zenodo integration instead of InvenioRDM.
 This will improve the integration further by making it more prominent in some parts of the Galaxy interface.
+>
+{: .comment}

+> <details-title>Do you want to add a different repository to Galaxy?</details-title>
+>   There are a number of additional repository types that you can connect to Galaxy and use to importing and exporting data.
+>
+>    {% snippet faqs/galaxy/manage_your_repositories.md %}
+>
+{: .details}

 # Importing records and files into Galaxy